DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Fundamentals.md

 - They can only be accessed within the function in which they are defined.
 - Local variables are created when the function is called and destroyed when the function exits.

+What is the scope of a while loop?

+The scope of a while loop is the same as an if statement, so just like if statements, loops do not create their own scope.
+All variables declared within the while loop are accessible outside of the loop.
+Loops share the same scope as the function they are in.
+Or the global scope if they are not in a function.

 <a name="15"></a>
 ## Default Arguments